Jurickson Profar Player Props: Rockies vs. Mariners

 - The pitching staff for the Mariners has a collective 8.4 K/9, which ranks 20th in the league.

-- The Mariners' 3.86 team ERA ranks ninth across all league pitching staffs.
+- The Mariners have a 3.86 team ERA that ranks ninth among all MLB pitching staffs.

-- The Mariners surrender the second-fewest home runs in baseball (10 total, 0.7 per game).
+- Mariners pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in baseball.

-- Kirby (0-1) pitches for the Mariners to make his third start this season.
+- The Mariners are sending Castillo (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 1.02 ERA and 17 strikeouts in 17 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Cleveland Guardians, when the righty went six innings, surrendering one earned run while allowing five hits.
+- In his last time out on Monday against the Chicago Cubs, the righty went six innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.